JetBrains/Qodana/topics/native-mode.md

 packaging stages should occur before %instance% or simultaneously with it.
 Because running %instance% may affect the project state and its files, it is advised to avoid reusing the same directory in your build pipelines any further.

-You can also provide %instance% with a pre-built project, or specify the build steps in your CI/CD pipeline.
-In this case, in your repository create the empty `qodana.yaml` file to eliminate warnings related to project building.
+You can also provide %instance% a pre-built project, or specify the build steps in your CI/CD pipeline.
+To remove warnings related to project building, in your repository create the empty `qodana.yaml` file.

 ## How it works